 Using a Portable VirtualBox to run Linux from USB

-Portable VirtualBox was an unofficial Portable Wrapper for VirtualBox, created by Micha.
-An improved version is currently being offered by Tibo, the author of the LiLi USB Creator.
+Portable VirtualBox was an unofficial Portable Wrapper for Virtual Box, created by Micha.
+An improved version is also offered by Tibo, the author of the LiLi USB Creator.
 VirtualBox is officially a product of Oracle.
-It is an emulator or virtual machine that can be used to run various Operating Systems via Disk Images, ISO's and CD/DVD's as a guest OS from within another Host Operating Environment.
-By using Micha/Tibo's portable wrapper, VirtualBox can be stored and run entirely from a USB device.
+It is an emulator or virtual machine.
+Often you'll find it used to run various Operating Systems via Disk Images, ISO files and CD or DVDs as a guest OS from within another Host Operating Environment.
+By using Micha/Tibo's portable wrapper, Virtual Box can be stored and run entirely from a USB device.

-VirtualBox Home Page: http://www.virtualbox.org
+Official VirtualBox Home Page: virtualbox.org

-Micha's Portable Wrapper for VirtualBox: http://www.vbox.me
+Micha's Portable Wrapper for Virtual Box: http://www.vbox.me

 Tibo's Portable VirtualBox Zip: Tibo's Portable Version of VirtualBox

-Installing and running VirtualBox Portably from USB
+How to Install and run VirtualBox from USB (portably)

-- Download Tibo's VirtualBox zip
+- Download Tibo's VirtualBox zip.

-- Extract the contents from the zip to your USB Flash Drive
+- Extract the contents from the zip to your USB Flash Drive.

-VirtualBox running Sabayon Linux from a Flash Drive
+VirtualBox running from USB

 Using a Portable VirtualBox to run Linux from USB published under USB Virtual Machine Emulation